 Production at Barapukuria Coal Mine suspended

-The production at Barapukuria Coal Mine was halted from yesterday on a temporary basis due to maintenance work, said authorities at the coal mine.
+The production at Barapukuria Coal Mine has been halted from December 29 due to maintenance work, said mine authorities.

-The production at the coal mine will resume within February after relocating all machinery in the new phase, said Deputy General Manager of the coal mine, Rashed Kamal.
+The production will resume within February after relocating all equipment, said Rashed Kamal, deputy general manager of the coal mine.

-A total of 2.71 lakh metric tonnes of coal was lifted under the current 1412 phase, and coal extraction under the 1209 phase will resume within February after maintenance work, he said.
+A total of 2.71 lakh tonnes of coal were extracted under the current phase, he added.

-Abdullah Al Mamun, manager of the power plant, said there are three units of 525 MW capacity in the power plant, and there is enough coal to operate the power plant for two months.
+Abdullah Al Mamun, manager of the plant, said there are three units (525 MW capacity) in the plant, and there is enough coal to operate the plant for two months.

 Comments